 Land, Developments and Investments

 Land is being bought up at high speed for developments and investments.
 The Balinese complain that soon they may not have any land of their own and their ancestors (leluhur) are upset.
-It’s no secret, however, that some Balinese do gain tremendously on current land speculations too.
-Swings and roundabouts.
+Some Balinese do gain tremendously on current land speculations too.
+The myth that it’s all expats and non-Balinese Indonesians, is not true.

-The average economic growth is less than most other Indonesian provinces.
+The average economic growth in Bali is less than most other Indonesian provinces.
 There is no industry or natural resources to dig into.
-So, how can anyone even suggest a stop on developments and tourism?
+So, how can anyone even suggest a stop on developments, tourism and now residential as well as health tourism, and soft tech/industry.

 Balinese culture is in many views attached to farming and a deeply rooted way of life called Tri Hita Karana.
 This should be preserved, but does it mean that Wayan and Made for their entire lives have to work the rice fields in the traditional way, and not be allowed to work themselves out of a life that might not be the easiest?
 Does it mean that the Balinese culture cannot evolve and change?